Skip to Site Header Skip to Main Content Skip to Footer

 Citations / Resources

 [1] Nugent, Colleen, and Lindsey Black.
-Sleep Duration, Quality of Sleep, and Use of Sleep Medication, by Sex and Family Type, 2013-2014 Key Findings.
+Sleep Duration, Quality of Sleep, and Use of Sleep Medication, 2013-2014 Key Findings.
 2013.

 [2] Brooks, A., & Lack, L. (2006).
-A brief afternoon nap following nocturnal sleep restriction: which nap duration is most recuperative?.
+A brief afternoon nap following nocturnal sleep restriction: which nap duration is most recuperative?
 Sleep, 29(6), 831–840.
 View Study

 [3] Faraut, B., Nakib, S., Drogou, C., Elbaz, M., Sauvet, F., De Bandt, J. P., & Léger, D. (2015).
 Napping reverses the salivary interleukin-6 and urinary norepinephrine changes induced by sleep restriction.
 The Journal of clinical endocrinology and metabolism, 100(3), E416–E426.
 View Study